Patapom/GodComplex/Tests/TestHBIL/README.md

  Unfortunately, if we reduce step sizes then indirect lighting gets much poorer.
 We definitely need *more samples* here, but that's the core parameter driving the speed of the technique.
 * No off-screen reflection.
 Obviously, since it's a screen-space technique.
 But that's where the far-field irradiance solution should intervene and compensate for this issue...
  HBIL alone is not a definitive solution to all indirect lighting problems.

+# Comments?

+Contact me on Twitter (@Patapom2)[https://twitter.com/Patapom2] for any suggestion, comment or bug report.